MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 3. Add a name and optional description and then select **Next.**
 4. Under **Configuration settings** > **OMA-URI Settings**, select **Add**.

+For a detailed reference of supported Surface Hub CSP settings, refer to the [Appendix](#appendix-supported-surface-hub-csp-settings) below.

 ## Quality of Service (QoS) settings